Sleep Supplements Archives | Optimal Circadian Health

 This term refers to the rather archaic way the FDA will classify things as “probably won’t kill you” vs “might kill you”

-L-Theanine has been demonstrated to be safe for consumption (Nobre et al., 2008) and the FDA has classified L-Theanine as “generally recognized as safe” (GRAS).
+L-Theanine has been demonstrated to be safe for consumption (Nobre et al., 2008) and the FDA has it as “generally recognized as safe” (GRAS).

 Possible side effects of L-Theanine